1989 San Marino Grand Prix

 The 1989 San Marino Grand Prix (formally the IX Gran Premio Kronenbourg di San Marino) was a Formula One motor race held at the Imola circuit on 23 April 1989.
 It was the second race of the 1989 Formula One season.
 The race was overshadowed by Gerhard Berger's massive accident at Tamburello corner.
 The race was stopped for one hour and restarted.
 The race was won by Ayrton Senna who started from pole position.

 The Grand Prix had a total of 39 entrants, the largest amount in Formula One history.
-This record was equalled in the following 14 races of the season but, as of 2022, it has not been broken.
+This record was equalled in the following 14 races of the season but, as of 2024, it has not been broken.

+Background

+The event, officially titled the Gran Premio Kronenbourg di San Marino, was held at the Autodromo Enzo e Dino Ferrari in the Italian town of Imola, with free and qualifying practice sessions held on Friday 21 April and Saturday 22 April and a warm-up session and the main Grand Prix race held on Sunday 23 April 1989.
+Thirty-nine cars were entered for the event by twenty different constructors.
+Thirteen teams used Goodyear tyres whilst the other seven teams used Pirelli tyres.
+Larrousse introduced the Lola LC89 at this event and Tyrrell Racing introduced the 018, whilst Arrows, Brabham, Ligier, McLaren, Minardi, Onyx Grand Prix, Scuderia Ferrari, Scuderia Italia, Williams, and Zakspeed brought new modifications for their existing cars.
+Automobiles Gonfaronnaises Sportives (AGS) had built a new chassis to replace one destroyed in testing, whilst EuroBrun, Onyx Grand Prix, Williams, and Zakspeed had also built new chassis for spare cars.
+Osella had also repaired a chassis before this event.
+Starting from this event, Gabriele Tarquini replaced the paralysed Philippe Streiff at AGS.

 Qualifying

 Pre-qualifying report

 As at the previous race in Brazil, the Brabhams were easily the fastest cars in the Friday morning session.
 Stefano Modena was quickest on this occasion, with Martin Brundle in second.
 Alex Caffi pre-qualified his Dallara in third, with Nicola Larini's Osella in fourth.
-Only four cars went through from this session now that the injured Philippe Streiff had been replaced at AGS by Gabriele Tarquini, who had left the abortive FIRST team.
+Only four cars went through from this session now that the injured Streiff had been replaced at AGS by Tarquini, who had left the abortive FIRST team.

 Onyx improved on their showing in Brazil, with Bertrand Gachot just missing out on pre-qualification in fifth place.
 The EuroBrun of Gregor Foitek was sixth, ahead of the second Osella of Piercarlo Ghinzani.
 The other Onyx of Stefan Johansson was eighth, followed by the second AGS of Joachim Winkelhock.
 Tenth was the Coloni of Pierre-Henri Raphanel, just ahead of the two Zakspeeds of Aguri Suzuki and Bernd Schneider, the Japanese driver outpacing his more experienced team-mate.
 Nearly four seconds adrift at the bottom of the time sheets was the Rial of Volker Weidler, despite the German trying all three of the team's cars.